rmassidda/cm-project-19/report.md

 Many of the described tests report the average of multiple runs, this is aimed to ensure the reproducibility of the experimental results, especially when random behavior plays a role.
 The number of runs per experiment is fixed, moreover they are executed sequentially to avoid with certainty the effect of parallelization overhead.

-The two NumPy built-in methods used in this context are \texttt{lstsq}, which solves the least squares problem through a divide-and-conquer SVD based approach, and \texttt{qr}, which computes the QR factorization of a matrix through Householder reflectors as in our case. \texttt{lstsq} can be used directly as it is, while the call to the \texttt{qr} method has to be followed by a back substitution phase.\
+The two NumPy built-in methods used in this context are \texttt{lstsq}, which solves the least squares problem through a divide-and-conquer SVD based approach, and \texttt{qr}, which computes a standard QR factorization of a matrix through Householder reflectors as in our case. \texttt{lstsq} can be used directly as it is, while the call to the \texttt{qr} method has to be followed by a back substitution phase.\
-Both methods' source code points to different LAPACK core subroutines written in Fortran.
-This implies that these methods will most likely outperform any equivalent version written in Python, because the interpreter will inevitably slow things down.
+Both methods' source code point to different LAPACK core subroutines written in Fortran.
+This implies that these methods will most likely outperform any equivalent version written in Python because of the slowness of the interpreter.
 Nonetheless, they will be used to obtain interesting reference values for the experimental analysis.

 For what concerns the optimization techniques, the different tunable parameters are discussed in each experiment when relevant.
 Default conditions of the L-BFGS algorithm are reported in table \ref{table:lbfgs_init}.